mendix/docs/content/en/docs/refguide/modeling/studio-pro-overview/_index.md

 ##### 7.1.1.2 Editors Only

-The following key combinations work in the editors for the Domain Model, Pages, Workflows, Microflow, and Nanoflows.
+The following key combinations work in the editors, such as the Domain Model, Pages, Workflows, Microflow, or Navigation editor.

 | Key | Description |
 | --- | --- |